Suez Canal is blocked: How one ship has disrupted global trade

 Egypt's Suez Canal is one of the world's most important waterways.
 Located 75 miles east of Cairo, the capital, it links the Mediterranean Sea to the Red Sea, allowing for direct shipping from Europe to Asia.
 Roughly 12% of the world's shipping traffic and a chunk of its oil supply goes through the man-made canal, which has become particularly vital following pandemic-related disruptions to shipping.

-That's why it's a big deal that a 1,312-foot-long cargo ship called Ever Given has become stuck across the Suez Canal.
-With the waterway blockage entering its fifth day and attempts to move the cargo ship unsuccessful thus far, the fallout could reverberate around the world.
+If the canal's cargo traffic is disrupted, that means delays in everything from oil to food to clothing to semiconductors.
+Which is why it's a big deal that a 1,312-foot-long cargo ship called Ever Given has become stuck across the Suez Canal.
+With the waterway blockage entering its sixth day and attempts to move the cargo ship unsuccessful thus far, the fallout could reverberate around the world.

 What's the latest update?